 The Regional Assessments use a Geographic Information System (GIS)-based approach to model landscape characteristics and their potential impacts.
 From a modeling standpoint, the Regional Assessments consists of three separate but interrelated analyses: (1) the Community Exposure Index, (2) the Fish and Wildlife Index, and (3) the Resilience Hubs.
 These three components make these Assessments unique, as they look at resilience potential through the lens of both human and wildlife communities.
 Specifically, the Community Exposure Index can guide land use and hazard mitigation planners in identifying potential development constraints and improve the understanding of potential risks to critical infrastructure and populations.
-The Fish and Wildlife Index can inform where on the landscape important species and habitats occur.
-The Resilience Hubs then identify open spaces and habitat suitable for the implementation of projects that are expected to build a community's resilience to flood events while also benefiting fish and wildlife.
+The Fish and Wildlife Index can inform where on the landscape habitats and species of conservation concern occur.
+The Resilience Hubs then identify open spaces and habitat suitable for the implementation of projects that are expected to build a community's resilience to flooding events while also benefiting fish and wildlife.

 While both the Gornitz et al. (1994) and the New Jersey research (NJ-DEP 2011) focus on determining the magnitude of flood hazards on the landscape, the Assessments focus on the exposure of community assets to flood threats.
-For example, the model shows communities as highly exposed if they are densely populated, have high social vulnerability, and have dense pockets of critical facilities and/or infrastructure that also overlap with numerous flood threats.
+For example, the model shows communities as highly exposed if they are densely populated, have high social vulnerability, and have dense pockets of critical facilities and/or infrastructure that also overlap with numerous flooding threats.

-In addition to mapping human assets and flood threats across the landscape to determine exposure, wildlife resources were also identified.
-Multiple datasets highlighting threatened and endangered species designated under the Endangered Species Act, as well as species of greatest conservation need identified in State Wildlife Action Plans and their habitats were incorporated into two Indices: the Marine Index and the Terrestrial Index.
-Although it is unclear and difficult to determine how flood threats will affect species, devastating storm and flood events are generally considered to be detrimental to marine, aquatic, and terrestrial species.
+In addition to mapping human assets and flooding threats across the landscape to determine exposure, wildlife resources were also identified.
+Multiple datasets highlighting threatened and endangered species designated under the Endangered Species Act, as well as species of greatest conservation need identified in territorial or State Wildlife Action Plans1 and their habitats were incorporated into two Indices: the Marine Index and the Terrestrial Index.
+Many species are vulnerable to flood-related stressors such as sea level rise, storm surge, and coastal habitat loss (Powell et al. 2017; Thorne et al. 2018; von Holle et al. 2019).
 For example, flooding can impact water quality, which can have negative outcomes for sensitive populations of aquatic species (Georgakakos et al. 2014).
-Flooding can also upset ground-nesting birds.
-Neither the Community Exposure Index nor the Resilience Hubs are used to assess the exposure of fish and wildlife habitat or species, but to help identify areas of highly exposed human assets that coincide with the location of fish and wildlife assets.
+Flooding can also upset ground-nesting birds, sea turtles, and other species vulnerable to coastal inundation.
+However, neither the Community Exposure Index nor the Resilience Hubs are used to assess the exposure of fish and wildlife habitat or species to flooding threats and should only be used to help identify areas of highly exposed human assets that coincide with the location of fish and wildlife assets.

-Finally, the overarching goal of the Regional Assessments is to identify Resilience Hubs, which help to identify where natural, open space or habitats on the landscape are most suitable for resilience-building and conservation or restoration efforts that can help communities prepare for potentially adverse impacts to infrastructure and communities, while also improving the habitats of fish and wildlife species.
+The overarching goal of the Regional Assessments is to identify Resilience Hubs, which help to identify where natural, open space or habitats on the landscape are most suitable for resilience-building and conservation or restoration efforts that can help communities prepare for potentially adverse impacts to infrastructure and communities, while also improving the habitats of fish and wildlife species.
 These Hubs are determined first by the identification of undeveloped, natural landscapes or habitat cores, and then by the ranked combined averages of the Community Exposure and Fish and Wildlife Indices (Figure 3).

-&lt;sup>1 State Wildlife Action Plans are available on the Association of Fish and Wildlife Agency website: https://docs.google.com/document/d/1B-W237P77DvGkLolo7rpewfzwZ\1sccobfzSwqPlOko/edit#.
+1 State Wildlife Action Plans are available on the Association of Fish and Wildlife Agency website: https://docs.google.com/document/d/1B-W237P77DvGkLolo7rpewfzwZ_1sccobfzSwqPIOko/edit#.

 Figure 3.
-Viewing open spaces through the lenses of community exposure and fish and wildlife assets to identify Resilience Hubs for resilience-building projects.
+Viewing open spaces through the lenses of human community exposure and fish and wildlife assets to identify Resilience Hubs that may be well suited for resilience-building projects.
 This is a conceptual framework of the overall objective of the Regional Assessments, not the actual process of developing the Community Exposure and Fish and Wildlife Indices or the Resilience Hubs.